mr-asa/obsidian_weather/README.md

-# Погодный виджет для Obsidian
+# Weather widget for Obsidian